 What Increases Your Risk

-Things that increase your risk for symptoms of gastroesophageal reflux disease (GERD) include your lifestyle and certain health conditions.
+Things that increase your risk for symptoms of GERD may include:

 • Smoking.